+Individuals' rights under the GDPR are broadly similar to their rights under DPA, but with some significant enhancements.
 Data subjects have the right to request that data is rectified if it is inaccurate, and if you have passed the data to a third party you also have to inform the third party of the rectification.
 They can also request that their data be erased, and requests for erasure can be refused in certain circumstances.
 There is a new right to data portability, but this is unlikely to apply to employee data, nor is the right to request not to be subject to automatic decision making, so this is not covered in detail in this guide.

-Under the GDPR individuals have the right to access all the data you hold on them, including emails, texts etc, in which they are mentioned by name.
+As with the DPA, under the GDPR individuals have the right to access all the data you hold on them, including emails, texts etc, in which they are mentioned by name.
 The time limit for responding to such as request has been reduced from 40 days to one month.
 The ability to charge £10 for such a request has also been removed, although if a request is "manifestly unfounded or excessive" it may be refused or a reasonable charge for collating the information made.
-It is important that organisations have a process in place for responding to such requests within the time limits, and it may be useful to make sure that information is held in one place to make handling such requests easier.
+It is important that organisations have a process in place for responding to such requests within the time limits, and it may be useful whilst preparing for GDPR to make sure that information is held in one place to make handling such requests easier.